Why single gender

 Given their challenges, we cannot continue to pretend our sons need the same support as their sisters.
 Research suggests that when schools create gender-specific instructional and character-driven strategies for boys, they do better.

 Most boys are engaged when they are doing rather than listening.
-Our boys will have active learning experiences both indoors and outdoors.
-They will run experiments, participate in simulations, and create and build tangible things.
-They will have action-oriented reading options.
-And they will never be finished – there will always be something for them to do
+Our boys have active learning experiences both indoors and outdoors.
+They run experiments, participate in simulations, and create and build tangible things.
+They have action-oriented reading options.
+And they are never bored -- there is always something new for them to do!

 Respect Boy Energy

 “Boy energy” is different.
-Instead of having our boys sit all day and punishing them when they get restless, we will let them stand, move or lie down to work.
+Instead of having our boys sit all day and punishing them when they get restless, we let them stand, move or lie down to work.
 What matters is that they do great work!
-To get rid of some energy, they will have P.E. every day!
-And they won’t get “put out” for each “silly” comment or action; they will be taught to do better.
+To get rid of some energy, they have P.E. every day!
+And they won’t get “put out” for each “silly” comment or action; they are taught to do better.

 Rites of Passage

-While “boys will be boys”, we expect them to grow up.
-We will challenge our boys to be responsible, respectful, and disciplined young men who know how to work hard and play hard.
-Assigned readings will focus on ethics and character.
-At each level of development, they will be held accountable for reaching goals and be celebrated when they do.
+We expect our boys to grow up and become young men.
+We challenge our boys to be responsible, respectful, and disciplined young men who know how to work hard and play hard.
+Assigned readings focus on ethics and character.
+At each level of development, they are held accountable for reaching goals and are celebrated when they do.

 Competitions & Academics

-The typical boy is ultra-competitive.
-We will weave competitions and games into every aspect of instruction to motivate our young men.
-Athletics will be used as an instructional tool for subjects like math (sports statistics) and science (how to improve performance) to motivate academic excellence.
+We weave competitions and games into every aspect of instruction to motivate our young men.
+Athletics are used as an instructional tool for subjects like math (sports statistics) and science (how to improve performance) to motivate academic excellence.